oamlnerds/oamlnerds.github.io/FPS.md

 * * *

 ### STATE BOWL INFO
-The fpsers are headed to state soon!
-We have 2 teams going, 1 individual going, and 3 scenarios going too!
-Teams are listed below. 😉
+The fpsers have headed to state!
+The Sitka FPSers are now going online due to the coronavirus.
+Results will be posted shortly!

-Team 1 ☝️
+Team 1
 Angela
 Calder
 Justin